-Students working on the staff of the Signal or Ouachitonian may receive credit for meritorious work.
+Students working on the staff of the Signal, Online Signal, Ouachitonian, photo lab, video production, or Office of Communications may receive credit for meritorious work.
 Such credit will be given in one-half hour credits up to a total of two hours.
-The practicum includes such work as news and feature story writing, photography, layout and editing.
+The practicum includes such work as news and feature story writing, photography, layout and editing, website content and management, and video production.
 Fall, Spring.

 1003.
 Fundamentals of Public Speaking

 An introduction to preparing, organizing, and delivering a speech to an audience.
 Also listed as SPCM 1003.
 Fall, Spring.

 Readings and discussion concerning the effects of mass media on society with emphasis also placed on career opportunities within the mass communications profession.
 Fall, Spring.

 Using InDesign and other desktop publishing software, students produce layouts for newspapers, magazines and brochures that meet contemporary design standards.
 Topics include headline writing, photo editing, page design and graphic design.
 COMM 2343 is a recommended prerequisite.
 Fall, Spring.

 A study of the factors affecting the success or failure of small, problem-solving groups/work teams.
 Topics include the advantages and disadvantages of working in groups, the phases of group development, group roles, decision-making, and leadership in groups.
 The class will also provide practical experience in leading meetings, leading discussions, facilitating team building in groups, and making group presentations.
 Also listed as SPCM 2043.
 Prerequisite: Sophomore standing.
 Fall.

 Fundamentals of television production with emphasis on creative ideas, visualization, script preparation and editing of basic programs.
 Fall, Spring.